In this chapter I would like to give you some tips for drawing animals from pictures.

 USING ASSISTING LINES

 With a few assisting lines for the most important directions or proportions, you are less likely to make mistakes in a posture.
 Basic shapes such as a triangle, circle, oval and rectangle can also serve as a guide.
 I chose animals from the side to avoid complicated perspective foreshortenings.
-You can draw assisting lines right at the beginning, but you can also use them while drawing to check whether you have seen something correctly.
-(See also the lesson Useful drawing tips part 2, chapters 2 and 3, level 3)

 Exercise 3: Draw one or more of the following examples with the use of assisting lines.

-JUST TO ADMIRE: ANATOMICAL STUDIES
+ANATOMICAL STUDIES

 The shape of an animal, just like a human being, is determined by its skeleton and muscles.
 You can see this best in anatomical drawings.
 They can be real masterpieces, usually intended as study material.
 This skeleton drawing of a dog was made by the Dutch architect/painter Christiaan Kramm (1797-1875).
+You can print this picture and try to create outlines of the dog around the skeleton.

 In a book about feline predators, the dutch artist Herbert van der Poll (1877-1963) drew beautiful pictures like the skeleton drawing of a lion from the side.
 Pay attention to the thin outline of the lion.
 It shows the connection between the skeleton and the shape of the lion.
 Dead and stuffed animals were used for these types of highly detailed drawings.